-Response: No waivers to these development standards are requested.
+Response: There are no waivers requested to these standards.

-- B. The following shall not be waived by the Board, unless there is substantial evidence in the whole record to support a finding that the intent and purpose of the standards will be met in alternative ways: - 1. open space requirements in residential areas; - 2. minimum density standards of residential zones; - 3. minimum landscape, buffering, and screening standards;
+- B. The following shall not be waived by the Board, unless there is substantial evidence in the whole record to support a finding that the intent and purpose of the standards will be met in alternative ways: - 1. open space requirements in residential areas; - minimum density standards of residential zones; - 3. minimum landscape, buffering, and screening standards;